chartlingjs/Chartling.js/docs/06-Advanced.md

----
-title: Advanced usage
-anchor: advanced-usage
----

 ### Prototype methods

 For each chart, there are a set of global prototype methods on the shared `ChartType` which you may find useful.
-These are available on all charts created with Chart.js, but for the examples, let's use a line chart we've made.
+These are available on all charts created with Chartling.js, but for the examples, let's use a line chart we've made.

 ```javascript
 // For example: